apanda/ivy/index.md

 ![BMC violation]({{ site.url }}/assets/bmc-start.png)

-The Ivy Main window indicates that a counter example was found with 4 transitions (the 0th state is a dummy initial state).
-Click on state 4 to see the transition resulting in the violation.
+The Ivy Main window indicates that a counter example was found with 4 protocol actions transitions (the 0 to 1 transition is a dummy initialization step).
+Click on state 4 to see the transition just before the the violation.
 As shown below, the text box in the Ivy Main window shows the various relations leading up to this violation.
 We can also use the Transition View Widget to get a more visual representation.
 To do this click on the + icon in the Transition View Widget (highlighted below), this results in Ivy showing edges representing all binary relations in the model.

 ![BMC violation highlighted]({{ site.url }}/assets/bmc-selected-highlight.png)

+You can examine the full trace by clicking on states 1 through 5 in the Ivy Main window.
+Whenever you click on a state, the Transition View Widget will display that state on the right hand side, and the previous state on the left hand side.
+Thus, clicking on a state reveals the transition that took place to reach that state, and the Transition View Widget always displays a concrete system transition, with the pre state on the left and the post state on the right.

 As is readily apparent our model is wrong since both node0 and node1 in this example have the same ID.
 This can be fixed by adding an axiom to the model, which we have done in the file `leader_election_ring.ivy`.
 We use this in the next section.

-<a name="inductive"></a>Finding Inductive Invariants for Leader Election
+<a name="inductive"></a>Finding an Inductive Invariant for Leader Election
 -----------------------------------------------------------------------------
 Now that we have a correct model, it is time to get inductive invariants for this system.
 To do this start by killing (using `ctrl-c`) the previous Jupyter session, and run `python ../../ivy/ivy2.py leader_election_ring.ivy`.
 This will again result in a Jupyter notebook opening.
 Once the notebook is open run the cell, this will again result in two windows: Ivy Main and Transition View Widget.
 We start by checking if our model is already inductive, to do this click the "Check Inductiveness" button in the Transition View Widget.
+This instructs Ivy to check if our current set of conjectures is inductive.
-This will result in Ivy finding a counter example showing that the invariants are not inductive, as shown below.
+This will result in Ivy finding a counter example showing that the invariant is not inductive, as shown below.

 ![Leader ordering is not inductive]({{ site.url }}/assets/noninductive1.png)